*This article may contain affiliate links. For full information, please see the disclaimer here.

 And no, by Swiss cheese, I don’t just mean those famous cheese slices with holes in them.

-In truth, Switzerland has a wide variety of different cheeses, each with their own flavor profiles and uses.
-Emmentaler, Gruyère, Appenzeller, these are just SOME of the most famous cheeses in Switzerland.
+In truth, Switzerland has a wide variety of different cheeses, each with its own flavor profiles and uses.
+Emmentaler, Gruyère, Appenzeller — these are just SOME of the most famous cheeses in Switzerland.

 Conveniently enough, cheeses in Switzerland are often sold in tight, condensed, blocks.
 This makes it super easy to carry them around and bring them home!

 However, stuffing a block of cheese into your bag for an extended period of time may be challenging.
 That’s why we recommend buying these souvenirs just before you head home.
 And since Zurich is the most common international departure point, Swiss cheese is actually one of the top things to buy in Zurich.

 Another unique Swiss souvenir that can bring out the deliciousness of Swiss cheese is a raclette maker.
 Like Swiss fondue, raclette is a popular cheese dish in Switzerland.

 Basically, molten cheese is scraped onto a serving of potatoes, making a quick and yummy snack.
 It’s also readily available almost anywhere in Switzerland.
 But unlike Swiss fondue, raclette uses only one type of cheese (usually): raclette.